tanbro/redis_func_cache/README.md

 ## Introduction

 `redis_func_cache` is a Python library that provides decorators for caching function results in Redis, similar to the caching functionality offered by the standard library.
-Like [`functools`](https://docs.python.org/library/functools.html) module, it includes useful decorators such as [`lru_cache`](https://docs.python.org/library/functools.html#functools.lru_cache), which are valuable for implementing memoization.
+Like the [`functools`](https://docs.python.org/library/functools.html) module, it includes useful decorators such as [`lru_cache`](https://docs.python.org/library/functools.html#functools.lru_cache), which are valuable for implementing memoization.

-When we need to cache function return values across multiple processes or machines, [Redis][] can be used as a distributed backend.
+When you need to cache function return values across multiple processes or machines, [Redis][] can be used as a distributed backend.
 The purpose of this project is to provide simple and clean decorator functions to use Redis as a cache backend.
 It implements caches with various eviction/replacement policies such as LRU, FIFO, RR, and LFU.
 (Refer to [Cache Replacement Policies on Wikipedia](https://wikipedia.org/wiki/Cache_replacement_policies) for more details.)

 Here is a simple example:

-1. Let's first startup a redis server at 127.0.0.1:6379, eg:
+1. First, start up a Redis server at 127.0.0.1:6379, e.g.:

    ```bash
    docker run -it --rm -p 6379:6379 redis:alpine
    ```

-1. Then install the library on your python environment:
+1. Then install the library in your Python environment:

    ```bash
    pip install -U redis_func_cache
    ```

-1. Finally run the following Python code:
+1. Finally, run the following Python code:

    ```python
    import asyncio